 - 173. This option would involve continuing to rely on existing structures to manage the Welsh Government's social dialogue for the improvement of public services and well-being.
 These structures were established and operate independently of one another, they are not connected or their contribution to the social partnership and fair work agenda coordinated to maximise their impact.
-This option assumes that these business as usual structures will continue regardless of the Bill and that the current SSPC arrangement, as part of the emergency response to the pandemic, will not sustain into the long term. - 174.
+This option assumes that these business as usual structures will continue regardless of the Bill.
+The SSPC arrangement, as part of the emergency response to the pandemic, has been disbanded. - 174.
 Business as usual structures to manage social dialogue with private sector employers and trade unions will continue where they already exist such, for example the Economic Summit (formally The Council for Economic Development). - 175.
 The Third Sector Partnership Council would continue to be the primary forum through which the Welsh Government engages with the third sector on matters of strategic importance to the sector.
 The Third Sector Partnership Council does not, however, function as a social partnership forum - 176.
 Social dialogue with public sector employers and trade unions would continue through the Workforce Partnership Council (WPC) and its Joint Executive Committee (JEC). - 177.
-The current shadow Social Partnership Council (SSPC) would not be sustained beyond the pandemic response and would not be replaced by a statutory Social Partnership Council. - 178.
+The SSPC has been disbanded.
+The current Social Partnership Forum has been established to prepare for the statutory Social Partnership Council.
+Under this option it would be disbanded. - 178.
 There would be no legislative change required under this option.